bobhamelers/BobHamelers-FinalProject-CountryInfo/REPORT.md

 #### Models
+##### CreateAlert
+Here you can find an extension for an alert, used in LoginViewController, SignUpViewController and ListFeederTableViewController.

 ##### Information
 This is the Information struct definition, used in CountryInfoController, CountriesTableViewController, CountryTableViewController, ListsTableViewController, ListTableViewController, ListFeederTableViewController and ListChangerTableViewController.
 It is used to store all the country data in a struct.